Diyah-Widiya/Dataset-FMCW-Radar-IWR1843/README.md

 ## Dataset Description

 The dataset includes heart-rate (HR) measurements from **three healthy subjects** (1 male and 2 females, aged 22–29 years).
 One subject was classified as **overweight (Obesity Class I)** according to Body Mass Index (BMI), while the remaining subjects had normal BMI.
+During data acquisition, each subject was positioned **0.5 meters** from the radar sensor in a stationary posture.
 Ground-truth heart rate measurements were recorded simultaneously using a **Polar H10** chest-strap heart rate monitor.

 The repository provides:
 - FMCW radar raw data
 - Ground-truth heart rate (HR) measurements